rvanlaar/djangorecipe/README.rst

 wsgi
   An extra script is generated in the bin folder when this is set to `true`.
-This can be used with mod_wsgi to deploy the project.
-The name of the script is `control-script.wsgi`.
+This is mostly only useful when deploying with apache's mod_wsgi.
+The name of the script is the same as the control script, but with ``.wsgi`` appended.
+So often it will be ``bin/django.wsgi``.

 wsgi-script
-  The name of the wsgi-script that is generated.
-This can be useful for gunicorn.
+  Use this option if you need to overwrite the name of the script above.

 test
   If you want a script in the bin folder to run all the tests for a